thekubebuddy/letsencrypt-on-gke/README.md

 $ kubectl apply -f ./nginx-ingress-controller.yaml
 ```

-Note: Static Ip can also be used for the ingress-nginx-controller service, using "loadBalancerIP" attribute in the manifest file.
+>Note: Static Ip can also be used for the ingress-nginx-controller service, using "loadBalancerIP" attribute in the nginx-ingress-controller.yaml manifest file.
+> Also For private GKE cluster, you will need to either add an additional firewall rule that allows master nodes access to port 8443/tcp on worker nodes, or change the existing rule that allows access to ports 80/tcp, 443/tcp and 10254/tcp to also allow access to port 8443/tcp.

-For reserving static IP in GCP
+For reserving static IP in GCP use the below gcloud command
 ```
 $ gcloud compute addresses create nginx-ing-ip --region us-central1
 $ gcloud compute addresses list